-Today we kick off a weeklong series focusing on natural family planning, or NFP for short.
-This post is linked up with NFP Link Week hosted at the blog NFP and Me.
+In honor of Natural Family Planning Awareness Week, today we kick off a weeklong series focusing on natural family planning, or NFP for short.

 DISCLAIMER: This series is meant to inform and spark conversation about the Church’s teaching on respect for human life.
 While these answers are in-line with Catholic Tradition, they are by no means exhaustive or comprehensive.
 We are not bioethicists nor moral theologians and do not claim to speak on behalf of the Church in answering them.
 For more information, dive into resources provided by the United States Conference of Catholic Bishops. **Special thanks to Fr.
 Albert Bruecken, Conception Seminary College, and Adam Storey, Director of Marriage and Family Life for Diocese of Des Moines, for sharing inspiration, ideas, and words for this series.

 A few years ago I was with a large group of people, all Catholic but of various life stages and ages, and as we chatted about this and that, I threw out the term “NFP.”
 A friend in her forties asked, “What’s NFP?”
 At first I was taken aback by her lack of awareness, but upon reflection, I’m not surprised she had never been introduced to the concepts of natural family planning.
 In spite of the criticism that the Catholic Church is fixated on sex, the Church hasn’t really talked all that much about it for several decades.
 Or at least the three I’ve been hanging around.